ivan-hc/AM/README.md

 https://github.com/ivan-hc/AM/assets/88724353/97c2b88d-f330-490c-970b-0f0bb89040dc

 ### How to use "AM" in non-privileged mode, like "AppMan"
 Option `--user` or `appman` allows you to use "AM" as "AppMan", to install apps locally and withour root privileges.
 In this video I'll install LXtask locally.
-To use "AM" normally, at system level, use the option `--system` instead:
+To use "AM" normally again, at system level, exiting from the "AppMan Mode", use the option `--system` instead (always suggested when using "AM" as "AppMan"):

 https://github.com/ivan-hc/AM/assets/88724353/65b27cf6-edc5-4a4c-b2f9-42e8623dc76f